 CURRENT BYLAWS (Updated April 2014)City Council approved a stakeholder definition change on 12/18/2013, Council File number is 12-1682.
 The stakeholder definition was updated in the PNC bylaws along with the NC boundary map with correct Department contact information; some minor formatting updates have also been changed to the overall body of the bylaws and Attachment B.

 The Palms Neighborhood Council created the Bylaws Ad-Hoc Committee on May 1, 2013 to review and recommend amendments to the PNC’s current By-Laws.
-The committee will report to the Executive Committee and the General Assembly with its recommendations..
-The Committee is chaired Jennifer Tobkin.
+The committee reported to the Executive Committee and the General Assembly with its recommendations in May 2014.
+The Committee was chaired Jennifer Tobkin.

 The first meeting of the Ad-Hoc Committee was Wednesday May 22nd at 7pm at the IMAN Center, 3376 Motor Avenue.
 The agenda can be downloaded here.

 Palms Approved Bylaw Amendments-August 2013 Approved by DONE (Department of Neighborhood Empowerment) on August 1, 2013, the following changes were submitted and approved:

 - Updates to Table of Contents

 - Article V, Section 3 clarifies that abstentions are not counted as votes in determining majority for taking an official action.

 - Article V, Section 6 updates the vacancy-filling procedure to specify that stakeholders shall be publicly notified of available vacancies on the board.

 - Article VI, Section 2.B.1, clarifies that vice-president may act as president in the event president recuses him/herself or is otherwise unable to act as president due to a conflict of interests.